Today's Thursday • 8 mins read

 - “Would he have approved this?”

-They drilled into you a habit of doing things to please their standards, making you feel that anything you did on your own was wrong.
+They drilled into you a habit of doing things to please them and meet their standards.
+So now you’re unsure about doing anything on your own.

 What Happens After You Break Up With Your Narcissist?